robotlegs/robotlegs-framework/src/robotlegs/bender/extensions/eventCommandMap/readme.md

 ## Extension Installation

     _context = new Context().extend(
-    	CommandMapExtension,
+    	CommandCenterExtension,
     	EventDispatcherExtension,
 	    EventCommandMapExtension);

-Or, assuming that the EventDispatcher and CommandMap extensions have already been installed:
+Or, assuming that the EventDispatcher and CommandCenter extensions have already been installed:

 	_context.extend(EventCommandMapExtension);

 ## Extension Usage

 An instance of IEventCommandMap is mapped into the context during extension installation.
-This instance can be injected into clients and used as above.
+This instance can be injected into clients and used as below.

 	[Inject]
 	public var eventCommandMap:IEventCommandMap;